Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 In this chapter the author has brought out the effect of culture on economic development and how does actually culture matters in these things, especially in the economic progress.
 He has given many examples like the comparison between the economic developments in South Korea and Ghana which in 1960 started from the same levels in those countries but South Korea could develop at astounding speeds while Ghana could not.
 Sen emphasises that culture should not come in between when national policies are formed for the progress and prosperity of a country.
 When cultural attributes come in the way of progress and development then it is a serious matter to ponder to find out as where we went wrong.

 Chapter-7: Globalization and voice

-The author has very beautifully brought out the fact in this chapter that people in one part of the world bother for the poverty or injustice happening in some other part and that shows that there is a universal concern for each other in spite of belonging to different countries separated by large geographical distances.
+The author has very beautifully brought out the fact in this chapter that people in one part of the world bother about the poverty or injustice happening in some other part and that shows that there is a universal concern for each other in spite of belonging to different countries separated by large cultural and geographical distances.
 This is something that requires further nurturing of these welfare emotions between the various people belonging to different countries as well as different cultures.

 Chapter-8: Multiculturalism and Freedom

 This chapter contains discussions on the relationship between multiculturalism and undesirable violent activities like terrorism.
 One thing which often happens in a multicultural society is that one culture takes some trait or attribute from another and after some time starts erroneously claiming it as its own original attribute.
 The new generations accept it as an integral part of their culture.
 Like that there are many things that permeate from one culture to another and everyone starts identifying oneself with it not knowing that it was not there originally.
 So, there are ambiguities and contradictions everywhere.